svengreb/tmpl/README.md

 <p align="center">A collection of <a href="https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository" target="_blank">template repositories</a> for new projects.</p>

 Starting a new project repository means to spend a lot of time first for setting up the basic structure and configuration for the used technology stack over and over again.
 It is a repetitive task since the same tools are often used across many projects, like linters and code formatters, and therefore often just copied over.
 This has the disadvantage that the configuration or documentation may differ between different projects or common changes and configurations are not synchronize at all.
 Many tools provide a way to created so called “shared configurations“ that can be used as base and dynamically composed with project-specific configurations, however, this does not apply to all.
-To prevent such problems a central place, so called template repository, for basic configurations and documentations as well as focus on different use cases, project structures and programming languages is a good solution to act as a single-source-of-truth™️.
+To prevent such problems a central place, so called “template repository“, for basic configurations and documentations as well as focus on different use cases, project structures and programming languages is a good solution to act as a single-source-of-truth™️.

-_tmpl_, the imaginative abbreviation for “template“, is my solution to enable and smooth project start and ensure that a project stays healthy, stable and up-to-date over time.
+_tmpl_, the imaginative abbreviation for “template“, is my solution to enable a smooth project start and ensure that a project stays healthy, stable and up-to-date over time.
 It is separated into context, layout and/or language specific templates where each lives in its own repository.
-This Please note that _tmpl_ has mainly been created for my personal use in mind.
+Please note that _tmpl_ has mainly been created for my personal use in mind.
 The default configurations of these templates might not fit your needs, but they were designed to be flexible and can be adapted to different use cases and environments.

 ## Overview